 - Commit them to well-crafted team-building activities.

-- Familiarize them with all processes, any tools the company uses, and what an average day for them will consist of.
+- Familiarize them with all processes, any tools the uses, and what an average day for them will consist of.

 - Provide them with minor responsibilities from the get-go.